cktlco/crew-chief-autovoicepack/README.md

 The core concept is to **launch a temporary "Docker container"** which is a lightweight, isolated Linux virtual machine **that runs the crew-chief-autovoicepack processes**.
 You'll enable the container to access your GPU (optional), phrase inventory, and your baseline audio recordings.
 A Python **script running in the container will generate the audio files for your new voice pack**, which will be saved to the output folder on your local machine.

-Using the Docker container enables you to **run a very sophisticated software environment on your own machine without having to manually manage** the dozens of required Python packages, OS packages, and other dependencies yourself.
+Using the Docker container enables you to **run a very sophisticated software environment on your own machine without having to install or manually manage** the dozens of required Python libraries, OS packages, and other dependencies yourself.

 Windows or Mac users can **install Docker** via [Docker Desktop](https://docs.docker.com/desktop/), while Linux users can install via OS package manager or the official installation instructions.